zencart/documentation/content/user/miscellaneous/age_check.md

 </pre>

-Then create an over-ride file for your <code>includes/languages/english/create_account.php</code> file and place the following line in there, changing the text to suit your style of feeding errors back to visitors
+Then create an override file for your <code>includes/languages/english/create_account.php</code> file and place the following line in there, changing the text to suit your style of feeding errors back to visitors

 <pre>
 define('ENTRY_DATE_OF_BIRTH_UNDERAGE','Sorry, but you must be at least 18 to register to use this site');